 To conduct a successful usage and attitude research study, it is important to obtain the right sample, use unprompted recall to set a baseline, assess attitudes and usage of specific brands, and dive into the details.
 Overall, usage and attitude research studies can help businesses accurately align their products and services to their customers’ needs and preferences, resulting in increased sales and customer satisfaction.
 To know how Netscribes can help you gain a targeted view of your product’s usage and brand perception and drive research-backed decisions, contact us.

-Based on insights by Suchita Biswas, Senior Manager, Research and Information, TMT.
+Based on insights by Suchita Biswas, Senior Manager, Research and Information, Consumer Team.